IkehAkinyemi/DarkWall/README.md

 DarkWalls🌈 is a simple music player of the CLI, by the CLI and for the CLI (pun intended).
 DarkWalls audio player currently has supports for `WAV`, `MP3`, `OGG`, and `FLAC` audio formats.

 ## Install
 Clone source files from GitHub to build/run the program.
-Ensure to have [Go](https://go.dev/) installed and setup, then clone by runing this command:
+Ensure to have [Go](https://go.dev/) installed and setup, then clone by running this command:
 ```
 git clone https://github.com/IkehAkinyemi/DarkWalls.git
 ```